FREVA-CLINT/freva/docs/source/developers_guide.rst

    :maxdepth: 3

 This documentation helps to get started with creating user defined ``Freva`` plugins.
-This section provides a minimal example of a make your *existing* data analysis code a Freva plugin.
+This section provides a minimal example to turn your *existing* data analysis code into a Freva plugin.
 Detailed usage information can be found in the :ref:`APIReference`.

 A Minimal Example